-ACTIVITY NO. 26: MY OWN GENERALIZATION ON ELECTROMAGNETIC RADIATIONS three situations in any form or resources that will show the varying effects of electromagnetic radiations to living things and the environment.
-The situation can be an article, a discussion in the net, drawing, cartoons, comic strip, data, graphs, illustrations and the likes.
+ACTIVITY NO. 24: MY OWN GENERALIZATION ON ELECTROMAGNETIC RADIATIONS

+Let us verify if you have a good grasp of your answers to the essential question: How safe are electromagnetic waves?
+You are going to find three situations in any form or resources that will show the varying effects of electromagnetic radiations to living things and the environment.
+The situation can be an article, a discussion in the net, drawing, cartoons, comic strip and the likes.
 You are going to put you answers in the activity sheet below: